D3lt4lph4/papers/docs/others/coordconv.md

 ![Layer](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/others/coordconv/uber_coordconv_layer.png "Layer")

 The only concern one may have with this layer is to see the convolution losing its translation invariance property.
-But since the layer will choose if it uses the CoordConv feature maps (setting weights to zero or not), the convolution should still work fine with translation.
+But since the layer will choose if it uses the CoordConv feature maps (setting weights to zero or not), the convolution should still work fine with the translation properties.

 ## Results